CASE STUDY: Adobe Max 2025

 … They will learn about font management.

-The metric I care about most for in-person creative is this: Are people taking pictures?
+There is one metric I care about for in-person events: Are people taking pictures?

 One of our speakers miraculously holding the attention of several hungry, tired, over-caffeinated (or under-caffeinated) conference attendees.